- 7 Ways To Fatten Up A Dog On Raw Diet

-Besides, feeding your canine pet in bits will help it to adjust to the new feeding pattern.
+Besides, feeding your canine pet in bits helps it to adjust to the new feeding pattern.

 4. Feed The Dog With Its Favorite Meal

-To fatten up your dog on a raw diet, feed it with its favorite meal.
-It is common knowledge that dogs love to eat bone.
+Feed it its favourite meal to fatten your dog on a raw diet.
+It is common knowledge that dogs love to eat bones.
 Hence, provide turkey and meat with bones for it to eat.

-Also, reward it with some yogurt as dessert for your canine pet anytime it finishes its meal.
-Rewarding your dog to eat will encourage it to drop its picky habit.
+Also, reward your dog with some yogurt as dessert anytime it finishes its meal.
+Rewarding your dog to eat will encourage it to drop its picky eating habits.

 5. Consult A Veterinary

-Ask the doctor to examine your canine and calculate its current and ideal body condition score; that will help to determine the quantity of food to feed your canine and the nutritional requirements needs.
+Ask the doctor to examine your canine and calculate its current and ideal body condition score; that will help determine the quantity of food to feed your dog and the nutritional requirements.

 6. Add Vegetables And Fruits To Its Diet

-When raw feeders try to fatten up their dogs on a raw diet, they often leave out fruits and vegetables from the meal plan.
+When raw feeders try to fatten their dogs on a raw diet, they often leave out fruits and vegetables from the meal plan.

 Dogs need some fruit and vegetables because of their nutritional benefits.

-- berries (frozen)
+- Berries (frozen)

-- carrots (grated)
+- Carrots (grated)

-- spinach (shredded)
+- Spinach (shredded)

-- kale (shredded)
+- Kale (shredded)

-- apple (sliced without the seeds)
+- Apple (sliced without the seeds)

 7. Make Your Dog Do Some Exercises

-In as much as the goal is to make your dog add some weight, you need to make it partake in some exercises to burn up excess fat and stay healthy.
+As much as the goal is to make your dog add some weight, it would help if you made it partake in some exercises to burn up excess fat and stay healthy.